liu3zhenlab/homotools/README.md

 0.2.4: add the module homomine to compare homologs in two genomes and annotate polymorphisms
 0.2.5: change "delta-filter -1" to "delta-filter -r" in the filter for uniquely mapped alignments
 0.2.6: add homomine and update homograph
+0.2.7: fix a bug in homomine to properly display SV tables